 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

-The Artemis Fund's portfolio includes a diverse range of companies led by women, showcasing innovation across various sectors.
-Notable portfolio companies include:
+The Artemis Fund's portfolio includes a range of notable companies led by women, showcasing the diversity and innovation within its investments.
+Key portfolio companies include:

-Stephanie Campbell: General Partner with extensive experience in venture capital and a background in supporting women-led businesses.
+Stephanie Campbell: General Partner with extensive experience in venture capital and a focus on supporting women-led businesses.

-Julie Pulda: Principal who brings a wealth of knowledge in operational support for portfolio companies.
+Julie Pulda: Principal who brings a wealth of knowledge in operational support for startups.

 Adrienne Mangual: VP of Finance & Operations, responsible for managing the fund's financial strategies and operations.

-Rachel Mackey: Head of Marketing & Platform, focusing on enhancing the fund's visibility and outreach.
+Rachel Mackey: Head of Marketing & Platform, focusing on outreach and support for portfolio companies.

 Jellaine Sison: Executive Assistant providing administrative support to the team.

-Alisha Loos: Finance Operating Partner with a strong background in financial management.
+Alisha Loos: Finance Operating Partner with expertise in financial management for startups.

-Leslie Goldman Tepper: Founding Partner with a significant track record in venture capital and supporting female entrepreneurs.
+Leslie Goldman Tepper: Founding Partner with a strong track record in venture capital and a commitment to supporting women entrepreneurs.

-The Artemis Fund focuses on early-stage companies, particularly those led by women and diverse founders.
-The fund seeks businesses that demonstrate significant potential for growth and innovation across sectors such as fintech, e-commerce, and care technology.
+The Artemis Fund focuses on investing in early-stage companies, particularly those led by women and diverse founders.
+The fund seeks businesses that demonstrate significant growth potential and innovation across sectors such as fintech, commerce, and care technology.

 How can I apply or pitch to The Artemis Fund?

 Interested founders can pitch their ideas through the fund's dedicated pitch page available on their website.
-It is advisable to include a clear business model, market analysis, and the impact of the business on the community.
+It is recommended to include a clear business model, market analysis, and the team’s background in the pitch deck.

-What makes The Artemis Fund different from other venture capital firms?
+What makes The Artemis Fund different from other investors?

-What is the geographic scope of The Artemis Fund?
+What is the geographic scope of The Artemis Fund's investments?

 The fund primarily operates within the United States, investing in companies that are based in or have a significant presence in the country.